Anita Bryant: Literature

-Steve Gerber, in his Howard the Duck for Marvel Comics, made an organization called the Sinister S.O.O.F.I.
-(Save Our Offspring from Indecency) who were led by Anita Bryant.
+Steve Gerber, in his Howard the Duck for Marvel Comics, made an organization called the S.O.O.F.I.
+(Save Our Offspring from Indecency) whose leader appears to be Anita Bryant.
 Although it was not explicitly stated, even The New York Times called the implication "transparent".

 Armistead Maupin, in his 1980 novel More Tales of the City, used Anita Bryant's "Save Our Children" campaign to prompt a principal character to come out of the closet.

 Screen

 Bryant was regularly lampooned on Saturday Night Live, sometimes with her politics as the target, sometimes her reputation as a popular, traditional entertainer known for her commercials as the target, and sometimes targeting a combination of the two.
 Her name was also a frequent punchline on The Gong Show, such as the time host/producer Chuck Barris joked that Bryant was releasing a new Christmas album called Gay Tidings.
 Some references were less overtly political, but equally critical.
 In the film Airplane!
 (1980), Leslie Nielsen's character, upon seeing a large number of passengers become violently ill, vomit, and have uncontrollable flatulence, remarked: "I haven't seen anything like this since the Anita Bryant concert."
 Other television shows that targeted her were Soap, Designing Women, and The Golden Girls.
 She was also the target of mockery in the RiffTrax short Drugs Are Like That.

 Bryant appears in archive footage as a principal antagonist in the 2008 American biographical film Milk, about the life of gay rights activist and politician Harvey Milk.
-She was also portrayed as the principal antagonist in the 2011 play, Anita Bryant Died for Your Sins.
+She was also portrayed as the principal antagonist in the 2011 play Anita Bryant Died for Your Sins.

 In May 2013, producers announced plans for a biographical HBO film based on Bryant's life to star Uma Thurman, with a script from gay screenwriter Chad Hodge.
 Long languishing in development, as of 2019, Ashley Judd and Neil Patrick Harris have been attached to the project.

 Archive footage of Bryant appears in The Gospel of Eureka, a 2018 documentary about the lives of LGBT individuals and evangelical Christians in Eureka Springs, Arkansas.